Urban Authenticity: Creating, Contesting, and Visualising the Built Heritage in European Cities since the 1970s (UrbAuth)

 The project of the IRS analyses Debates on Authenticity in the Context of Urban Development and Migration in Marseille

 The research project examines how, in the course of the transformation of Marseille and its inner-city quarters since 1945, individual buildings and areas have been discursively devalued and others have been upgraded and "authenticated" in the media, including monument protection.
 The project analyses the conflictual processes of social and discursive inclusion and exclusion in the field of tension between economic change, migration, tourism, urban and national identity discourses, in which neighbourhoods have been upgraded or downgraded.
+Authentication processes in dealing with the historic old town of Marseille were published in the article "Die Entdeckung der Altstadt" in the journal Francia 50 (2023).

 Project leader: Prof. Dr. Christoph Bernhardt (IRS Erkner)

-Project manager: Daniel Hadwiger (IRS Erkner)
+Project manager: Dr. Daniel Hadwiger (IRS Erkner)

 The following subprojects are part of the research project “UrbAuth”: